Finite Distance Corrections to Vacuum Birefringence in Strong Gravitational and Electromagnetic Fields: The geometric foundation of photon propagation

-We have something to remark about the topology: It is important to emphasize that the assumption of a spherically symmetric radial magnetic field ($B(r) \neq 0$) implies the existence of a magnetic monopole charge $q_m$ \cite{Bronnikov:2000vy}.
+It is important to emphasize that the assumption of a spherically symmetric radial magnetic field ($\mathcal{B}(r) \neq 0$) implies the existence of a magnetic monopole charge $q_m$ \cite{Bronnikov:2000vy}.
 While astrophysical magnetars possess dipole fields that break spherical symmetry, we employ this monopole configuration as a monopole approximation.
 It allows us to analytically model the effects of extreme magnetic field intensities on photon propagation within the spherically symmetric framework of the Gauss-Bonnet theorem, serving as a foundational step toward more complex geometries.